raynamharris/DissociationTest/markdownfiles/03_CognitionTest.md

 (N=4) are delivered sequence of unavoidable shock that mimickes the time series of shocks received by the trained mice.
 While the trained and yoked animals received the same number of shocks, only the trained animals exhibitied an avoidance response.
-(Supplementary figures showing the number of shocks and the avoidance behaviors can be viewed by using 'include=TRUE' in the corresponding Rmd file).

 Thirty minutes after the last cognitive training session, mice were killed and transverse brain slices were prepared.
 The DG, CA3, CA1